cryptpad/chainpad-server/MANUAL.md

 ## Quick-Start

-If you look inside your server's `www/` directory, you'll find a `template/` directory.
+If you look inside your server's `www/` directory, you'll find a `template/` directory, which contains two files:

-Inside are two files:

 * `index.html`
 * `main.js`

+`template` is actually a really simple realtime "guestbook" app.
+You can open it [http://localhost:3000/template](http://localhost:3000/template) in two browser windows, and enter your name into the prompt.

+Once you've entered your name in one window, you should see your name on a list of people who have visited the page.

+In the second window, you can enter a new name.
+After hitting _OK_, you should see the new name appended to the list of visitors.